 Make sure the domain name you choose isn’t already trademarked, copyrighted, registered or in use.

 Once you have chosen your paid or free custom email domain name, you’ll need to register it.
 Enter your account information when prompted by the service with which you are registering your domain (e.g., GoDaddy), and select the features and add-ons you’d like included in your package.

 Certain services such as Bluehost allow you to select “domain privacy” as a base feature, as your contact information will become public once you register your domain.
 By selecting the domain privacy feature, Bluehost adds its own information (address, telephone number, etc.) to the registry so you don’t have to worry about being spammed by unwanted mail or calls.

 Once you have selected and registered your domain, it’s time to create a free email account with a custom domain.
 After registration, navigate to your service provider’s dashboard to find the email menu.

 You can use your hosting service’s tools to enter an email name of your choice and create a password for your new email account.
-When creating your business’s email accounts with a hosting service, some services will let you add up to dozens (or even hundreds) of email addresses, while others may limit you to five or so.
+When creating your business’s email accounts with a hosting service, some services will let you add up to dozens (or even hundreds) of email addresses, while others may limit you to a smaller number.